openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 * Run `oref0-autotune <--dir=myopenaps_directory> <--ns-host=https://mynightscout.azurewebsites.net> [--start-date=YYYY-MM-DD] [--end-date=YYYY-MM-DD]`
 * ^ Sub in your Nightscout URL.
 * Start with one day to confirm that it works, first.
 Then run it for one week, and then one month.
 Compare results and see if the numbers are consistent or changing, and see how that aligns with your gut feeling on whether your basals, ISF, and carb ratio was correct.
-* Remember, this is still based on one ISF and carb ratio throughout the day.
+* Remember, this is currently based on *one* ISF and carb ratio throughout the day at the moment.
+Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.

 (If you have issues running it, questions about reviewing the data, or want to provide input for direction of the feature, please comment on [this issue in Github](https://github.com/openaps/oref0/issues/261).)